Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime: Introduction

-In Section 4 we prove that the trace operator is subjective, this corresponds to solve the Goursat problem with the smoothtly supported compact initial data on the conformal boundaries.
-This work is done by developing the works in \cite{Ho1990,Ni2006,Ni2016} for the tensorial wave equations in Schwarzschild spacetime.
-We project the tensorial Fackerell-Ipser equations on the basic frame of the $2$-sphere $\mathbb{S}^2$, we get a system which consists of scalar wave equations with potentials at first order of derivatives.
-Then we re-write the projected system under the $2\times 2$-matrix wave form.
-The well-posedness of the Goursat problem consists of two parts: in the first one, we apply the results in \cite{Ho1990,Ni2006} to solve the Goursat problem of the matrix wave equation in the future of a spacelike hypersurface $\mathcal{S}$ whose intersection with the horizon is the crossing sphere and which crosses $\scri^+$ strictly in the past of the support of the data; in the second one, we extend the solution obtained in the first part down to $\Sigma_0$, where the method is developed from \cite{Ni2016}.
-The well-posedness of Goursat problem shows that the trace operator is subjective, hence an isometry.
-Therefore, we can define the conformal scattering operator that maps the past scattering data to the future scattering data, i.e.
+In Section \ref{ConFac} we prove that the trace operator is surjective.
+For this purpose, we establish the well-posedness of the Goursat problem with the smoothly supported compact initial data on the conformal boundary $\mathfrak{H}^+\cup \scri^+$ (resp. $\mathfrak{H}^-\cup \scri^-$).
+This work is done by developing H\"ormander's work \cite{Ho1990}, for the tensorial wave equations on Schwarzschild spacetime.
+We project the tensorial Fackerell-Ipser equations on the basic frame of the unit $2$-sphere $\mathbb{S}^2$, we get a symmetrical hyperbolic system which consists of two scalar wave equations with potentials at the first order of derivatives.
+The well-posedness of the Goursat problem consists of two parts: in the first one, we extend the results in \cite{Ho1990} to solve the Goursat problem of the symmetrical hyperbolic system in the future of a spacelike hypersurface $\mathcal{S}$ which intersects with the horizon at the crossing sphere and crosses $\scri^+$ strictly in the past of the support of the data (in details see Lemma \ref{partlyGoursat}, Corollary \ref{partGo} and Appendix \ref{appendix}); in the second one, we extend the solution obtained in the first part down to $\Sigma_0$, where the method is developed from \cite{Ni2016} (see Theorem \ref{Goursat}).
+The well-posedness of the Goursat problem shows that the extended trace operator $\mathcal{T}^+$ (resp. $\mathcal{T}^-$) is surjective, hence an isometry.
+Therefore, we can define the conformal scattering operator $S: \mathcal{H}^-\to \mathcal{H}^+$ for the tensorial Fackerell-Ipser equations that maps the past scattering data to the future scattering data by